-Underlying Classes A-1, A-2, X1 and X-NCP will have a payment priority over the subordinated classes issued by the Underlying Trust to the extent described in the Information Circular.
+Underlying Classes A-1, A-2, X1 and XAM will have a payment priority over the subordinated classes issued by the Underlying Trust to the extent described in the Information Circular.
+Underlying Class A-M, which is subordinate to Underlying Classes A-1, A-2, X1 and XAM, and the series 2019-K87 class X2-A and class X2-B certificates, will have a payment priority over the other subordinated classes issued by the Underlying Trust to the extent described in the Information Circular.
 Subordination is designed to provide the holders of those Underlying Classes with protection against most losses realized when the remaining unpaid amount on a Mortgage exceeds the amount of net proceeds recovered upon the liquidation of that Mortgage.
 In general, this is accomplished by allocating the Realized Losses among subordinated certificates as described in the Information Circular.
 See Description of the Certificates - Distributions - Subordination in the Information Circular.

-Underlying Classes A-1 and A-2, in that order, will receive all of the principal payments on the Mortgages until they are retired.
-Thereafter, the series 2019-KC03 class B and class C certificates, in that order, will be entitled to receive such principal payments.
-Because of losses on the Mortgages and/or default-related or other unanticipated expenses of the Underlying Trust, the total principal balance of the series 2019-KC03 class B and class C certificates could be reduced to zero at a time when both Underlying Classes A-1 and A-2 remain outstanding.
-Under those circumstances, any principal payments to Underlying Classes A-1 and A-2 will be made on a pro rata basis in accordance with the then-outstanding total principal balances of those classes.
+Underlying Classes A-1, A-2 and A-M, in that order, will receive all of the principal payments on the Mortgages until they are retired.
+Thereafter, the series 2019-K87 class B, class C and class D certificates, in that order, will be entitled to receive such principal payments.
+Because of losses on the Mortgages and/or default-related or other unanticipated expenses of the Underlying Trust, the total principal balance of the Underlying Class A-M and the series 2019-K87 class B, class C and class D certificates could be reduced to zero at a time when both Underlying Classes A-1 and A-2 remain outstanding.
+Under those circumstances, any principal payments to Underlying Classes A-1 and A-2 will be made on a pro rata basis in accordance with the then-outstanding principal balances of those classes.
 See Description of the Certificates - Distributions - Principal Distributions and - Priority of Distributions in the Information Circular.